-NAG is measured in urine as a well-established, non-invasive marker of AKI, nephrotoxicity and the progression of renal disease.
-Renal disease is progessive resulting in deterioration of renal function.
-This evertually results in renal failure which necessitates either renal dialysis or transplantation.
+N-acetyl-β-D-glucosaminidase (NAG, hexosamindase) is measured in urine as a well-established, non-invasive marker of AKI, nephrotoxicity and the progression of renal disease.
+Renal disease is progressive resulting in deterioration of renal function.
+This will eventually lead to renal failure which necessitates either renal dialysis or transplantation.

 Hexosaminidase (HEX) isoenzymes are present in different organs and tissues.
 The acidic A and basic B forms are present in the liver, kidney and spleen.
 HEX is also assayed in laboratories monitoring genetic disease in suspected cases of Tay-Sach disease and Sandhoff’s disease.
 The A-form of HEX is absent from Tay-Sach disease which is most commonly found in Ashkenazi Jews.
 This kit can be used in conjunction with heat treatment or ion-exchange chromatography in the quantitation of the A and B-forms of hexosaminidase.

 Assay kits are available in various sizes to suit either large scale analysers or individual laboratory investigations.